 Anti-social behaviour describes any form of activity that affects the quality of life in your community.
-It covers such things as crime, racial and other harassment, physical violence, noise, verbal abuse, threatening behaviour, and vandalism.
+It covers such things as crime and petty crime, racial and other harassment, physical violence, noise, nuisance, verbal abuse, threatening behaviour, and vandalism.

 How to report Anti Social Behaviour

 If you are experiencing problems you can report it to Northumbria Police.
 Call 101 if it’s not an emergency or dial 999 if you feel that you are in danger.

 If you are a tenant of a housing association you can report anti social behaviour to your landlord such as

 These sections on InformationNOW explain in more detail how you can deal with:

 How is anti social behaviour being tackled in Newcastle?